Class of 2012 Students Honored at Awards Ceremony and Reception

 Charles N. Nauen Award for Outstanding Achievement in Environmental and Energy Law:

 Honors one or more graduating students in the Environmental and Energy Law Concentration program who exemplify a strong commitment to environmental and energy law, academic accomplishment in the area, and leadership in and contributions to the Law School's environment and energy law program.

 Dr. Matthew Stark Civil Rights and Civil Liberties Student Award:

-Honors a graduating student who has demonstrated leadership in the areas of social justice, civil liberties, civil rights, and public education.
+Honors a student who has demonstrated distinguished service, writing, teaching, involvement, or public leadership in the areas of civil rights and civil liberties.